Project Support Grants

 - Please refer to our general information page about grants disbursement for complete guidelines about receiving grant funds.
 Understanding these guidelines is important as we cannot provide support outside of university-approved options for receiving and managing grant funds.

-- The earliest date funds may be available in the 2026 grants cycle is May 2026, though in most cases, they will be available in June or July.
-This timeline depends on several factors, including responsiveness of grantees and their designated Fiscal Conduit (when applicable).
+- The earliest date funds may be available in the 2026 grant cycle is May 2026, though in most cases, they will be available in June or July.
+This timeline depends on several factors, including the responsiveness of grantees and their designated Fiscal Conduit (when applicable).

 - Any questions?
 Please email Sachs Program Associate Director Chloe Reison at reison@upenn.edu.